hackclub/hackclub/workshops/Simple Js Clock/Readme.md

 ## Part V: The End
 If you haven't created an account on repl.it, make sure you do so to save this wonderful piece of creation!

+Here are somethings which you can do:
-Consider changing the colors and adding more features!
+1. Consider changing the colors and adding more features!
-Here's another challenge for you: Try to make the clock circular!
+2. Try to make the clock circular!
+3. Try to make it dark theme!

 Now that you have finished building this wonderful clock, you should share your beautiful creation with other people!
 Remember, it's as easy as giving them your URL!